cschneid/sinatra-book/book/Handlers.markdown

     end

 The downside to this session approach is that all the data is stored in the cookie.
 Since cookies have a fairly hard limit of 4 kilobytes, you can't store much data.
-The other issue is that cookies are not tamper proof.
-The user can change any data in their session.
+The other issue is that cookies are not tamper proof - the user can change any data in their session.
 But... it is easy, and it doesn't have the scaling problems that memory or database backed sessions run into.

 ### Memory Based Sessions